 The Double-Edged Sword of Specialization

 I know what you’re thinking.
 If the FDA puts a lockdown on a specific CBD formula, you can always innovate your way around it with a custom formula.
-But, what’s the stop them from simply challenging you on how “safe” your unique formula is?
+But, what’s to stop them from simply challenging you on how “safe” your unique formula is?
 Again, nothing.
 And it wouldn’t be the first time they’ve pulled such a stunt.

 Again, not trying to be a party pooper.
 But my point is that there’s an obstacle in both directions.